ambercaravalho/rM-Wallpaper-Manager/README.md

 3. Choose from the available options in the menu:
    - Option 1: Install Custom Wallpapers (creates backups of original files)
-   - Option 2: Update Wallpapers (removes existing links)
+   - Option 2: Update Wallpapers (reinstalls after system update, creates backups)
    - Option 3: Restore Original Wallpapers (restores from backups)
    - Option 4: Exit

+> [!WARNING]
+> After every reMarkable software update, the device resets custom wallpapers to defaults.
+> You'll need to SSH back into your tablet and run the wallpaper manager script again using Option 2 (Update Wallpapers).
+You don't need to repeat the computer-side setup.

 ## Troubleshooting